budi1200/DiscordHooks/README.md

 ### Configuration

-On startup a configuration file is loaded: `config.yml`.
+On startup a configuration file is loaded: `config.conf`.
 This file is generated automatically on first startup and can be found in the plugin's data folder.

-- `config.yml` contains settings for the plugin and language strings.
+- `config.conf` contains settings for the plugin and language strings.

 ### Usage